What is a counselor?

 Choosing the right fit

-By understanding the distinctions between counselors and therapists, you can make an informed decision and find the right licensed mental health counselor or professional to support you on your journey toward well-being.
+By understanding the distinctions between counselors and therapists, clients and healthcare providers can make an informed decision and find the right licensed mental health counselor or professional to support the healing process.